Seismic Unix: History

 Einar Kjartansson began writing what is now called SU (the SY package) in the late 1970s while still a graduate student at Jon Claerbout's Stanford Exploration Project (SEP).
 He continued to expand the package while he was a professor at the University of Utah in the early eighties.
-In 1984, during an extended visit to SEP Einar introduced SY to Shuki Ronen, then a graduate student at Stanford.
+In 1984, during an extended visit to SEP Kjartansson introduced SY to Shuki Ronen, then a graduate student at Stanford.
 Ronen further developed SY from 1984 to 1986.
 Other students at SEP started to use it and contributed code and ideas.
 SY was inspired by much other software developed at SEP and benefited from the foundations laid by Claerbout and many of his students; Rob Clayton, Stew Levin, Dave Hale, Jeff Thorson, Chuck Sword, and others who pioneered seismic processing on Unix in the seventies and early eighties.

 In 1986, Shuki Ronen brought this work to the CWP at Colorado School of Mines during his one-year postdoctoral appointment there, Ronen aided Cohen in turning SU into a supportable and exportable product.